Chris Back: Political career

 In 2009, Back was appointed by a joint sitting of the Western Australian Parliament to replace Chris Ellison, who had resigned that January.
 Back was sworn into the Senate as a Liberal Senator for Western Australia on 11 March 2009.
 He was the first veterinarian elected to the Senate of the Federal Parliament.

 In the 44th Parliament, Back was chairman of the Foreign Affairs, Defence and Trade Legislative Committee.
 Before that he was chairman of Education, Employment and Workplace Relations References Committee, and actively contributed to the Rural Affairs and Transport committee, where his main focus centred around biosecurity, food and animal health, and the welfare of agricultural industries generally.
-He was a member of the Joint Parliamentary Committee on Gambling Reform and involved in multiple hearings, including: animal welfare standards in Australia’s live export markets; reform of the Australian Federation; and review of the Professional Services Review (PSR) Scheme.
+He was a member of the Joint Parliamentary Committee on Gambling Reform and involved in multiple hearings, including: animal welfare standards in Australia’s live export markets; reform of the Australian Federation; and a review of the Professional Services Review (PSR) Scheme.
 He was Deputy Whip in the Senate in 2012.

 On 13 June 2017, Back announced his intention to resign from the Senate, with the following sitting week to be his last.
 In July, the WA Liberal Party preselected Slade Brockman to be appointed in Back's place.

 He delayed his resignation until 31 July 2017.